Tesla Roadster (first generation): Recalls

 As of May 2017, Tesla has issued two product safety recalls for the Roadster.

 In May 2009, Tesla issued a recall for 345 Roadsters manufactured before April 22, 2009.
 Tesla sent technicians to customers' homes to tighten the rear, inner hub flange bolts.
 Using wording from the National Highway Traffic and Safety Administration, Tesla told customers that without this adjustment, the driver could lose control of the car.
 The problem originated at the Lotus assembly line, where the Roadster glider was built.
 Lotus also recalled some Elise and Exige vehicles for the same reason.

 On October 1, 2010, Tesla issued a second product safety recall in the US affecting 439 Roadsters.
-The recall involved the 12V low-voltage auxiliary cable from a redundant back-up system.
+The recall involved the 12 V low-voltage auxiliary cable from a redundant back-up system.
 The recall followed an incident where the low voltage auxiliary cable in a vehicle chafed against the edge of a carbon fiber panel, causing a short, smoke and a possible fire behind the right front headlamp.
-This issue was limited to the 12V low-voltage auxiliary cable and did not involve the main battery pack or main power system.
+This issue was limited to the 12 V low-voltage auxiliary cable and did not involve the main battery pack or main power system.